leoancap/weeblog/README.md

 ## Linting and formatting

-- The eslint-config-airbnb as the main linter
+- The eslint-config-airbnb as the main liner.
-- The eslint-config-prettier for formatting. (make sure you have the plugin also installed in vscode)
+- The eslint-config-prettier for formatting (make sure you have the plugin also installed in vscode).

 ## State management